New: Assessing sanctions – How to mitigate compliance risk and protect your business--> Read the full whitepaper

-Our automated platform uniquely equips you to carry out sanction searches and checks for PEPs and RCAs.
+Our automated platform uniquely equips you to carry out sanction searches and check PEP lists for PEPs and RCAs.
 If our software finds a match for your client, we’ll filter out false positives, and alert you once the match has been confirmed.
+Here’s how PEP checks, PEP lists and sanction search works…

-PEP and sanctions searches are part of the Customer Due Diligence (or KYC) process; individuals and businesses are identified and verified, and then their details are checked against sanction and PEP lists.
+PEP and Sanction searches are part of the Customer Due Diligence (or KYC) process; individuals and businesses are identified and verified, and then their details are checked against sanction and PEP lists.

-It is illegal to work with anyone on a Sanctions list and while it is not illegal to work with PEPs, they pose a greater risk to businesses.
-Therefore, all companies need to know if a customer has been identified on a Sanctions list or as a PEP, so they can assess the legalities and/or risk of working with them.
+PEP list and sanction searches are a crucial component of any business’s commitment to anti money laundering.
+It is illegal to work with anyone on a sanctions list and while it is not illegal to work with PEPs, they pose a greater risk to businesses.
+Therefore, all companies need to know if a customer has been identified on a sanctions list or as a PEP, so they can assess the legalities and/or risk of working with them.

 RCA stands for Relatives and Close Associates, defined as any individuals or businesses that are either related to or closely associated with a PEP.
 It’s important to identify RCAs as they may be vulnerable to bribery, blackmail and corruption due to their relationship with someone in a position of authority and influence.

-Lists of PEPs are publicly available, but there is no central source, so keeping records up to date manually is almost impossible.
-The best way to monitor PEPs is via an electronic AML platform with daily monitoring.
-SmartSearch uses the Dow Jones WatchList which has access to more than 1,100 PEPs and Sanctions lists and is updated daily.
+PEP lists are publicly available, but there is no central source, so keeping records up to date manually is almost impossible.
+The best way to conduct a sanction search is via an electronic AML platform with daily monitoring.
+SmartSearch uses the Dow Jones WatchList which has access to more than 1,100 PEPs and sanctions lists and is updated daily.

 We can create a tailor-made package to fit your needs and budget without compromising on functionality and service to ensure our unique AML solution is affordable to all businesses.